Waterpark owner fights Gov. Jay Inslee’s ‘hypocritical’ shutdown order that opens lakes

 The Bordners, who had operated the park for 30 days under a safety plan approved by the Chelan-Douglas Health District, shut down Slidewaters on July 20 and furloughed their 150 employees.

-Freedom Foundation attorney Sydney Phillips argued that the governor’s emergency proclamations, including the Safe Start reopening plan, should not be allowed to determine “which businesses deserved to live and die.”
+Freedom Foundation attorney Sydney Phillips argues that the governor’s emergency proclamations, including the Safe Start reopening plan, should not be allowed to determine “which businesses deserved to live and die.”

 “What we have here is a situation where local officials who are trained in this sort of science are satisfied Slidewaters is safe enough to re-open,” said Ms. Phillips.
 “But the governor resents any challenge to his authority and made a political decision that the fate of a business that attracts tens of thousands of visitors and employs 150 local residents doesn’t matter.”